GavintheAmateur/i94_immigration_data_etl/README.md

 # I94 Immigration Data ETL

 ## Summary
 This project is to clean the i94 form data from the US National Tourism and Trade Office for future analysis.
 The data is in sas7bdat format, and partitioned by month.
-Below is a data dictionary for this dataset:

 ## Project Structure:
 output/: the directory for output files.